marlinjai/sharons-website/README.md

 # Sharon's Hypnotherapy Website

 Welcome!
 This is the source code for Sharon's Hypnotherapy website.
+You are now viewing the project in Cursor, your code editor.

-It is built using [Next.js](https://nextjs.org/), a modern website framework.
-This guide will help you get started, even if you have never used JavaScript or Next.js before.
+This guide will help you run, view, and edit the website—even if you have never used JavaScript or Next.js before.

 ---